34th Infantry Division (United States): Pre-war exercises

 In 1929, the 185th Field Artillery Regiment was reassigned from the VII Corps Artillery to the 34th Division when the Army returned 155 mm howitzer regiments to infantry divisions.
 The 109th Ammunition Train was never authorized for organization, and was disbanded in an inactive status on 1 July 1940.

 The 109th Medical Regiment was originally allotted to Minnesota and North Dakota.
 In 1927, the regiment was relieved from assignment to the 34th Division, assigned to the VII Corps, and the North Dakota elements were concurrently withdrawn and allotted to Minnesota.
 No units of the regiment were ever organized before it was withdrawn from allotment to the National Guard in September 1927 and demobilized.
 Concurrently, the 136th Medical Regiment, allotted to Iowa and South Dakota, was reassigned from the VII Corps to the 34th Division with all South Dakota elements withdrawn and allotted to Iowa.
 The regiment, less two companies active since 1922 and 1926, respectively, began organization in April 1939.

-Italics indicates state of headquarters allocation; headquarters not organized or inactive.